Carole Costa

-Carole da Silva Costa (born 3 May 1990) is a Portuguese footballer who plays as a centre-back for Benfica and the Portugal women's national football team.
+Carole da Silva Costa (born 3 May 1990) is a Portuguese footballer who plays as a centre-back for Galatasaray and the Portugal women's national football team.

+Club career

 Born in northern Portugal, Carole Costa moved to Germany to play club football in August 2010.
 She joined Frauen-Bundesliga side SGS Essen, where she learned to speak German while playing football.

+On July 13, 2026, she signed a contract with the Turkish giant Galatasaray.

 International career

 On 30 May 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

 On 24 June 2025, Costa was called up to the Portugal squad for the UEFA Women's Euro 2025.